-Many gamers have a TV which supports ALLM or Auto Low-Latency Mode aka variable refresh rate output which helps to reduce latency during gaming and minimizes display stuttering.
+Many gamers have a TV that supports ALLM or Auto Low-Latency Mode aka variable refresh rate output, which helps to reduce latency during gaming and minimizes display stuttering.
 This makes sure to deliver a super-smooth visual gameplay experience in games.
 Xbox April update has enabled this, and this guide will tell you how to enable auto low-latency mode on Xbox One.

 Enable Auto Low-Latency Mode on Xbox One

 Many TVs have inbuilt “Game Mode” which optimizes refresh rate for such scenarios.
 ALLM enables the family of Xbox One devices to notify your display when you are playing a game, and it will force the TV to switch to low latency mode or “game mode” automatically.
 As soon as you switch back to normal TV viewing, it switches the TV to last display settings.

 - Go to Settings > Display & Sound > Advanced Video Modes